MAAP-Project/maap-documentation/docs/source/searching.rst

 Migrating from MAAP's CMR
 =======================================

 If you're migrating code from using https://cmr.maap-project.org, we're here to help.
-The documentation below should support migrating to cmr.earthdata.nasa.gov and https://stac.maap-project.org.
+The documentation below should support migrating to https://cmr.earthdata.nasa.gov and https://stac.maap-project.org.
 If not, please contact the data team for assistance.

 Migration Steps:
 ----------------